coreos/coreos-kubernetes/Documentation/kubernetes-on-aws.md

 Each component certificate is only valid for 90 days, while the CA is valid for 365 days.
 If deploying a production Kubernetes cluster, consider establishing PKI independently of this tool first.

+#### Configure your DNS

-Navigate to the DNS registrar hosting the zone for the provided external DNS name and ensure a single A record exists, routing the value of `externalDNSName` defined in `cluster.yaml` to the externally-accessible IP of the master node instance.
+Navigate to the DNS registrar hosting the zone for the provided external DNS name.
+Ensure a single A record exists, routing the value of `externalDNSName` defined in `cluster.yaml` to the externally-accessible IP of the master node instance.

 You may use `kube-aws status` to get this value after cluster creation, if necessary.
 This command can take a while.

 #### Access the cluster